What is a Bridge Tap?

 A data circuit for xDSL should be straight.
 A node at one end, and a modem at the other.
 There should be no other branches or circuits or sockets connected to the circuit.

-- Locate and remove any bridge taps on the internal cabling
+- Locate and remove any bridge taps using enhanced testing procedures

-- Provide compliance certification for remediated internal wiring
+- Provide receipt with compliance certification for remediated internal wiring

 - nbn™ Fibre to the Node (FTTN)